 which is then converted into recommendations and profit for the brand.

-42. 85% business owners believe their community positively impacts their business: 4/5 of entrepreneurs speak positively about the role of the community for their business.
+42. 85% business owners believe their community positively impacts their business: 4/5 of entrepreneurs speak positively about some positive aspects of an online community for their business.

 43. The return on investment for the organization adds up to 4,530% ROI overall.
 Broken down, the average is 1,967% for internal communities and 6,130% for external communities: investments in the development of the community have a large Return on Investment (ROI) indicator.

 45. Top benefits to internal communities are cultural and organizational change and improving efficiency in communications: